loic-p/logrel-mltt/README.md

 of additional universes.
 It would be interesting to see how low we can bring this gap (of course, Gödel's theorem tells us that it will always be non-zero).

+### How can I be sure you did not cheat? ###

+Agda features Induction-Recursion and a lot more universes than just 5, and as I can tell there is no way to disable these.
+So how do we know I haven't used these features in a hidden way?

+I am afraid there is no other way than going through the code.
+At the very least, I have ported the definition of reducibility to Coq (which does not feature induction-recursion) and it works fine.
+Porting the entirety of the development would be a lot of work, though!

 ### Dependencies ###

 This project is written in Agda.
 It has been tested to be working with Agda version 2.6.2.